marionettejs/backbone.marionette/docs/marionette.functions.md

 ## Marionette.unbindEntityEvents

-This method can be used to unbind callbacks from entities' (collection/model) events.
+This method can be used to unbind callbacks from entities' (e.g. collection/model) events.
 It's the opposite of bindEntityEvents, described above.
 Consequently, the APIs are identical for each method.

 ```js